Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 We give a brief example to illustrate the power of this theorem in cryptography \cite{coppersmith,howgrave-graham-gcd}.
-Imagine that an adversary has obtained through a side-channel attack some knowledge about one of the prime factors $p$ of an RSA modulus $N = pq$, for example the high-order half of its bits.
+Imagine that an adversary has obtained through a side-channel attack some knowledge about one of the prime factors $p$ of an RSA modulus $N = pq$, for example some of its most significant bits.
 We denote this known quantity by $r$.
-Then we may write $p = r+w$ where $0 \le w \le N^{1/4 + o(1)}$ (we assume, as is typical, that $p$ and $q$ are both $N^{1/2+o(1)}$).
+Then we may write $p = r+w$, where the bound on $w$ depends on how many bits of $p$ are known.
+Suppose more than half of the bits have leaked, i.e., $0 \le w \le N^{1/4 - o(1)}$ (we assume, as is typical, that $p$ and $q$ are both $N^{1/2+o(1)}$).
 Now let $f(x) = x+r$ and $\beta = 1/2 + o(1)$.
 Theorem~\ref{theorem:coppersmith} tells us that we can in polynomial time learn $w$, and hence $p$, thereby factoring $N$.

 Further applications of this theorem in cryptography include other partial key recovery attacks against RSA \cite{boneh:rsa, blomer:rsa}, attacks on stereotyped messages and improper padding \cite{coppersmith}, and the proof of security for the RSA-OAEP+ padding scheme \cite{shoup:oaep}.
 See \cite{may:survey} for many other applications.